View Geraldine Bowers's Obituary on fredericknewspost.com and share memories

 Geraldine (Jerri) Bowers journey ended Saturday, December 7th.
 Lifetime resident of Thurmont.
 Born to Jessie & Walter Keeney Sr., July 23, 1942.
 1960 graduate from Thurmont High School.
 Predeceased by husband Robert in 1999.

 Three sons, Bobby (Pam), David (Terri), Joe (Diane).
 Four grandsons Brandon, Shawn, Chase & Bryce; two granddaughters Stephanie (Dan) Oldham & Tara (Bud) Seek.
 Five great grandchildren, Addison, Peyton, Faith, Sofie & Jaxson.
 Sisters Bonnie Green & BettyAnn Dewees.
 Brothers Butch and Mick Keeney.
 Special nieces Roxanne & Penny Lynne.
-Special cousin Jessie (Mama Rae) Shoemaker & husband John.
+Special cousin Jessie (Mama Rae) Shoemaker & husband Buddy.
+Special sister-in-law Barbara Bowers and husband John.
+She was predeceased by brothers Norris, Calvin, Kenneth and Frank.

 Thanks to family for all of the laughter at "our river"!
 Enjoyed camping at Chincoteague & Knobels.
 Loved dancing more than life itself.
 Loved playing canasta & other card games at the Riffles.
 Found it as a blessing when was able to help someone when needed!